JetBrains/teamcity-documentation/topics/known-issues.md

 If this happens for a TeamCity instance running on an IIS server, check the values of the IIS `maxQueryStringLength` and/or `maxQueryString` values.
 These settings limit the maximum length of query strings.
 If these limits are too low, some of REST requests TeamCity sends to the `<server-url>/app/rest/...` endpoints may fail.

 To resolve this issue, increase these limits in the `web.config` file of your IIS server.
+The exact value should depend on your current configuration and the length of your project/configuration IDs.
+As a general recommendation, set this limit to 4000 characters and gradually raise it if the issue persists.

 See also: [Request Limits](https://learn.microsoft.com/en-us/iis/configuration/system.webServer/security/requestFiltering/requestLimits/) | [httpRuntime Element](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/e1f13641(v=vs.100)?redirectedfrom=MSDN)